yousefhamza/DecadeOfMovies/README.md

 [Add GIF for the flow]

-### v1.1

-The goal of this milestone is to make search functionality which is the core of this app more polished

-- Move/Delete/Insert tableview cells on search term change

-[Add GIF for the flow]

 ### v2

 The goal of this milestone is to add states to the different lists/collections in the app